Hailed as "remarkable" by the Chicago Tribune and “one to watch, in

 as soloist with the International Chamber Artists, New World Symphony,

 Handel Society, Colorado Music Festival Orchestra, Roosevelt University

 Chamber Orchestra; has premiered numerous compositions including

-her performances of contemporary music including Berio's Circles for voice,
+for her performances of contemporary music including Berio's Circles for

 collaborations with Yo-Yo Ma, Renee Fleming, Maxim Vengerov, Jessye